 - 2–4 Tbsp mayonnaise or to taste

-Cut the hoagie bread 3/4 with a serrated knife.
-Dice onions and thinly sliced beef.
+- Slice hoagie rolls 3/4 of the way through with a serrated knife.
+Dice onions and thinly slice beef.*

-In a small bowl, mix 2 tablespoons of soft butter with 1 clove of garlic.
-Spread the garlic butter on the cut sides of 4 rolls of hoagie bread.
-Roast rolls in a large pan, a flat cooktop or iron over medium heat until golden brown, then set aside.
+- In a small bowl, stir together 2 Tbsp softened butter with 1 pressed garlic clove.
+Spread garlic butter onto the cut sides of 4 hoagie roll.
+Toast the buns on a large skillet, flat cooktop or griddle on medium heat until golden brown then set aside.

-Add 1 tablespoon of oil to the pan or cooktop, and sautee diced onions until caramelized then transfer to a bowl.
+- Add 1 Tbsp oil to your pan/cooktop and sautee diced onions until caramelized then transfer to a bowl.

-Increase over high heat and add 1 tablespoon of oil.
-Divide the steak into very thin slices in a uniform layer.
-Let it brown for a few minutes without discomfort, then turn it over and season it with half a teaspoon of salt and half a teaspoon of black pepper.
-Sautee until the steak is completely cooked, then add the caramelized onions.
+- Increase to high heat and add 1 Tbsp oil.
+Spread the super thinly sliced steak in an even layer.
+Let brown for a couple of minutes undisturbed then flip and season with 1/2 tsp salt and 1/2 tsp black pepper.
+Sautee until steak is fully cooked through then stir in the caramelized onions.

-Divide into 4 equal portions, cover with 2 slices of cheese and turn off the heat to allow the cheese to melt without boiling the meat.
+- Divide into 4 even portions and top each with 2 slices of cheese and turn off the heat so the cheese will melt without overcooking the meat.

-Spread a thin layer of mayonnaise on the roasted side of each roll.
+- Spread a thin layer of mayo on the toasted side of each roll.
 Working with one portion at a time, place a toasted bun over each portion and use a spatula to scrape the cheesy beef into your bun as you flip it over.
-Serve hot.
+Serve warm.